decipher2k/Clientside-Predictor-for-Godot/README.txt

 -add a function to modify speed during runtime withouth restart

 Update:
-v0.2: Seperated client scene vom server scene.
+v0.2: -Seperated client scene vom server scene.
        The server scene now has got to have a DummySpawner.gd node attached.
+      -Added demo scenes.
+(You will have to add an own connection handling part, which calls the DummySpawner, though.
+      				The player controller for the "Player" node also has to be implemented, it is not included.)

 ==== ClientsidePredictionDummy.gd====
 (attached to the Dummy node, which has to be a subnode of the DummyCollection)